kobotoolbox/kobo-docker/README.md

 8. Optionally enable additional settings for your Google Analytics token, S3 bucket, e-mail settings, etc. by editing the files in [`envfiles/`](./envfiles).

 9. **Server-only steps:**
     1. Make a `secrets` directory in the project root and copy the SSL certificate and key files to `secrets/ssl.crt` and `secrets/ssl.key` respectively. **The certificate and key are expected to use exactly these filenames and must comprise either a wildcard or SAN certificate+key pair which are valid for the domain and subdomains specified in [`envfile.server.txt`](./envfile.server.txt).**

     2. If testing on a server that is not publicly accessible at the subdomains you've specified in [`envfile.server.txt`](./envfile.server.txt), put an entry in your host machine's `/etc/hosts` file for each of the three subdomains you entered to reroute such requests to your machine's address (e.g. `192.168.1.123 kf-local.kobotoolbox.org`).
 Also, uncomment and customize the `extra_hosts` directives in [`docker-compose.server.yml`](./docker-compose.server.yml).
+This can also be necessary in situations where
 <!-- 8.
 Optionally stop and clear previously built `kobo-docker` containers: `docker-compose stop; docker-compose rm`. -->
 <!-- 9.
 Optionally clear persisted files (e.g. the Postgres database) from previous runs, **taking care that you are in the `kobo-docker` directory**: `sudo rm -rf .vols/ log/`. -->